National Order of Omega

 Additionally, candidates are evaluated on their commitment to scholarship, service, and leadership, the core principles of the Order of Omega.

 Applications for membership into the Order of Omega will become available in September.
-Individuals interested in membership must complete an application and obtain a letter of recommendation from a faculty or staff member.
+Individuals interested in membership must complete an application and obtain a letter of recommendation.
 The applications are reviewed by the current members of the Order of Omega.
 The induction ceremony and reception for new members is held in October.

 For more information about the Order of Omega selection process, please contact John DiSarro, Director, at firstname.lastname@example.org.